-The key datasets used to make planning recommendations regarding this site were the broadscale 2D modelling outputs from the Environment Agency's Flood Map for Planning, River Wensum and River Yare Flood Model and the Risk of Flooding from Surface Water map.
+The key datasets used to make planning recommendations regarding this site were the broadscale 2D modelling outputs from the Environment Agency's Flood Map for Planning, River Wensum Flood Model and the Risk of Flooding from Surface Water map.
 More details regarding data used for this assessment can be found below.

-0 Flood Zones Flood Zones 2 and 3 have been taken from the Environment Agency's Flood Map for Planning mapping.
-Climate change Climate change was modelled as part of the Level 2 SFRA strategic 2D modelling for the 2080s.
+details regarding data used for this assessment can be found below.
+Flood Zones Flood Zones 2 and 3 have been taken from the Environment Agency's Flood Map for Planning mapping.
+Climate change Climate change allowances (for the 2080s) were modelled as part of Level 2 SFRA.
 This included Central (+25%), Higher central (+35%) and Upper end (+65%).
-Level 1 SFRA surface water climate change scenario model results were used to assess the risk of surface water flooding in the future.
-Fluvial depth, velocity and hazard mapping Fluvial depth, velocity and hazard mapping for present day has been taken from the existing River Wensum Model.
-For the River Yare and for the future River Wensum depth, hazard and velocity, this has been modelled as part of the Level 2 SFRA.
+Fluvial depth, velocity and hazard mapping Fluvial depth and hazard mapping has been taken from the River Wensum model for present day, and for future flood zones this was modelling produced for the Level 2 SFRA.
 This should be explored further at site-specific stage.
 Surface Water The Risk of Flooding from Surface Water map has been used to define areas at risk from surface water flooding.
 Surface water depth, velocity and hazard mapping The surface water depth and hazard mapping for the 1 in 0.1% AEP event is taken from the Environment Agency's Risk of Flooding from Surface Water mapping.